Prince25/Solar-System/README.md

 5. Camera buttons: To help us grade, we have implemented some buttons.
 They are visible on your program, but they do not work at first.
 These buttons are intended to attach the camera to each planet, one at a time, fixed upon the front of the planet for closer viewing.

    In order for these buttons to start working, your `display()` function must assign new values to your camera matrix.
-Your `display()` function must also fill in the following class-scope variables with the correct planet's model matrix: "this.planet_1" "this.planet_2" "this.planet_3" "this.planet_4" "this.moon" and, possibly, extra credit "planet5" (see below).
+Your `display()` function must also fill in the following class-scope variables with the correct planet's model matrix: `"this.planet_1"` `"this.planet_2"` `"this.planet_3"` `"this.planet_4"` `"this.moon"` and, possibly, extra credit `"this.planet_5"` (see below).

    Once you have those, the buttons will now set the function `this.attached()` to return the matrix of the planet we want.
 This is like storing a pointer to the planet's matrix that will always be up-to-date with new values of it.
 In JavaScript when we want a long-term pointer to a variable we often use a function returning a variable (a closure) instead.

    Now you must call `this.attached()` to assign to the camera matrix.
 Only do the following when the value of `this.attached` is not undefined (so, when a button has already been pressed).
-Somewhere in `display()`, compute the desired camera matrix (let's call that "desired") by calling `this.attached()`, translating the returned value by 5 units to back away from the planet (we don't want to be inside of it), and then inverting that matrix (because it's going to be used for a camera, not a shape).
-Assign that resulting value of desired into the variable `graphics_state.camera_transform` **- 10 points.**
+Somewhere in `display()`, compute the `desired` camera matrix (let's call that "desired") by calling `this.attached()`, translating the returned value by 5 units to back away from the planet (we don't want to be inside of it), and then inverting that matrix (because it's going to be used for a camera, not a shape).
+Assign that resulting value of `desired` into the variable `graphics_state.camera_transform` **- 10 points.**

    ![image-5](docs/image-5.gif)

 #### Extra Credit: Each can be attempted individually.
 There is no partial credit on any individual extra credit.

-1. Instead of directly assigning desired to `graphics_state.camera_transform`, blend it with the existing camera matrix (from the previous frame) so that we smoothly pull the camera towards equaling desired instead of immediately getting there.
+1. This is a slight modification to what you'll do for the last sentence you just read in part 5.
+This will smooth out camera transitions more and give you slightly more control while attached.
+Instead of directly assigning desired to `graphics_state.camera_transform`, blend it with the existing camera matrix (from the previous frame) so that we smoothly pull the camera towards equaling `desired` instead of immediately getting there.
 To mix two matrices, you can use `desired.map( (x,i) => Vec.from( graphics_state.camera_transform[i] ).mix( x, blending_factor ) )` where .1 would make a good blending factor. **- 2 points.**

    NOTE: At a blending speed of .1, you will still have some leeway to control the camera while attached (especially mouse steering), although it will tend to pull you back to viewing the selected planet.
 As you press the buttons, see if you can notice any undesired effects of blending matrices this way to generate intermediate camera matrices -- a subtle problem can be seen because our code snippet above uses linear blending instead of quaternions.